NHL, players agree on playoff format

 bring the season to its rightful conclusion."

-The league is targeting a return of late July or early August, but much still
+The league is targeting the start of games in late July or early August, but

-must be figured out.
-That includes the two hub cities, whether family members
+much still must be figured out.
+That includes the two hub cities, whether

-will be able to join the players in the hub, and measures to combat the
+family members will be able to join the players in the hub, and measures to

 Bettman has said the NHL will test players daily for COVID-19.